NewSpring/Holtzman/README.md

 #### Client and Server

-* Apollos.createUser(email, password) - A function that simply exposes
+* Apollos.user.create(email, password) - A function that simply exposes
 <a href="http://docs.meteor.com/#/full/accounts_oncreateuser">
   Accounts.createUser
 </a>
 functionality, but only allows email identifiers (no usernames)
-* Apollos.upsertUserFromRock(userLogin) - A function that upserts a user based on the userLogin.Id
+* Apollos.user.update(userLogin, platform) - A function that upserts a user based on the userLogin.Id

-### Apollos.Validation
+### Apollos.validation

-* Apollos.Validation.isEmail(str) - A function that returns true if the str is a valid email formatted string
+* Apollos.validation.isEmail(str) - A function that returns true if the str is a valid email formatted string
-* Apollos.Validation.isBcryptHash(str) - A function that returns true if the str is a valid Bcrypt hash
+* Apollos.validation.isBcryptHash(str) - A function that returns true if the str is a valid Bcrypt hash

 ## API